Alondra Nelson

 Nelson’s essays, reviews, and commentary have been featured in national and international media outlets, including The New York Times, The Washington Post, The Wall Street Journal, Die Zeit, Foreign Affairs, Le Nouvel Observateur, Wired, La Recherche, Foreign Affairs, and Science, and on CNN, National Public Radio, CBC, and the BBC, among other venues.

 Nelson is a distinguished senior fellow at the Center for American Progress.
-As a science and technology policy adviser, she provides guidance to local, state, and federal governments, legislators, multilateral and international organizations, and the philanthropic sector.
+As a policy adviser, she provides guidance to local, state, and federal governments, legislators, multilateral and international organizations, the philanthropic sector and others on a range of domestic and international policy matters.

 She has been elected to membership in the American Academy of Arts & Sciences, the American Academy of Political and Social Science, the American Association for the Advancement of Science, the American Philosophical Society, the Council on Foreign Relations, and the National Academy of Medicine.